HilmarSt/IoT-Demiurg/README.md

 # IoT-Demiurg

-This repository contains some of the Arduino projects listed on https://iot-demiurg.de
+This repository contains some of the projects listed on https://iot-demiurg.de